 [Child's Name]

-For washing the dishes after dinner every single day for [number] [weeks/months] straight!
-Rain or shine, busy day or lazy Sunday, you always stepped up to the sink without being asked.
-Your commitment and consistency are truly impressive.
-You have earned the title of Dishwashing Hero!
+For washing the dishes after dinner every day for [number] [weeks/months] straight.
+Busy day or lazy Sunday, you always stepped up to the sink.
+Your commitment is truly impressive.

 [Date] | With appreciation from [Parent Names]